askonube/IR-Powershell-Web-Request/README.md

 ### **Closure**

-The incident response team has reviewed and confirmed the resolution of the event.
-All containment and remediation steps have been completed, and relevant findings have been documented.
-This incident has been classified as a `True Positive – Suspicious Activity`.
-A brute force attack was detected targeting the `win-vm-mde` host.
-However, all attempts were unsuccessful, and no unauthorised access was achieved.
+The user `ylavnu` was required to complete additional rounds of cybersecurity awareness training.
+The training package from KnowBe4 was upgraded, and the training frequency was increased.
+Additionally, a policy was implemented to restrict the use of PowerShell for non-essential users.

-Ordered the affected user go through extra rounds of cybersecurity awareness training and upgraded the training package from KnowBe4 and increased frequency.
-Also implemented a policy that restricts the use of PowerShell for non-essential users.
 This incident has been classified as a `True Positive - Suspicious Activity`.
-The user `ylavnu` downloaded 4 malicious PowerShell scripts from an external URL and executed them in the network environment.
-However, it was discovered that the user misjudged the contents and effects of the scripts and claimed it was an accident.
-No further suspected damage or persistence was recognised.
+The user `ylavnu` downloaded and executed four malicious PowerShell scripts from an external URL within the network environment.
+However, it was determined that the user misjudged the contents and potential impact of the scripts and claimed their actions were accidental.
+No further suspected damage or persistence was detected.